 5. Attendance isn’t always taken

 Unlike in high school, your professors aren’t typically going to be taking attendance and tracking you down if you miss a class or an assignment.
-Classes and class work are completely your responsibility—including showing up for labs, tutorials, and clinical placements.
-And it’s a big responsibility—don’t take it lightly or you’re going to be scrambling to get caught up and keep your head above water.
+This is especially true for asynchronous courses!
+Classes and class work are completely your responsibility, including showing up for labs, tutorials, and clinical placements.
+It’s a big responsibility — don’t take it lightly or you’re going to be scrambling to get caught up and keep your head above water.
 And if you miss a class, it’s up to you to find a classmate to share their notes.
 That’s not your instructor’s job.

 6. You know all of your readings and assignments on the first day of class

-In each of your classes, your instructor will hand you a syllabus on the first day.
+In each of your classes, your instructor will provide you with a syllabus on the first day.
 This is your guide, map, and golden ticket for the semester because it includes contact information, assigned readings, assignment outlines, and midterm dates.
 It helps you plan ahead because you’ll know your busiest weeks from the start.
+Depending on how your professors organize their courses on Brightspace, you might be able to access all of your readings and assignments right away.
+It’s up to you if you want to work ahead, but just make sure that you’re not losing track of when your work is actually due.

 Pro tip: Set reminders in your phone or computer a week or two before each of your major assignments is due so you don’t get caught up in readings or extracurricular activities and stuck trying to finish it the night before it’s due.